buerokratt/Buerokratt-onboarding/README.md

 All projects have a corresponding repo.
 To see the full list of them, go to https://github.com/orgs/buerokratt/repositories.

+#### Pull requests

+All pull requests of Bürokratt can be found from https://github.com/pulls?user=buerokratt

 #### Permissions

 As a partner, first send us your GitHub account name so we could give you appropriate permissions.